Remnant 2 Game Review

 Gunfire Games promised to elevate the procedurally generated core of From the Ashes to new heights for Remnant 2.
 In the first game, procedural generation introduced varying dungeon layouts and different NPCs and bosses with each playthrough, offering some replay value.
 However, the sequel takes this concept to a whole new level, expanding the scope of procedural generation almost overwhelmingly.
 Now, not just the dungeons, but entire storylines, puzzles, bosses, levels, and critical paths can wildly differ from one player to another.
 It’s truly an impressive achievement by Gunfire Games, resulting in each playthrough feeling like an entirely different game.

-See also ANVIL Game Review
+See also Pikmin 4 Game Review

 Yet, with all the benefits of this procedural diversity comes a trade-off in terms of consistency.
 Remnant 2 can become bogged down by erratic shifts in difficulty and player expectations, both in combat and other aspects of the game.
 For instance, puzzles that are often as simple as connecting two dots may suddenly throw players a brain-teasing challenge without clear guidance on what the puzzle entails.
 Spending hours tackling straightforward puzzles and then encountering an unexpected, difficult puzzle disrupts the game’s pacing and can be quite jarring for players’ progression.